Origin of the Surname - TAME.

 I was born in Wolverhampton, as was my Father (George Albert - b.
 1919), and my Grandfather (George Henry b.
 1891) and I at first thought that my family could have been named after the local river (see below).
 It did not take long however to discover that my Great Grandfather (Charles John - b.
 1865) had moved to Wolverhampton from Abingdon, Berkshire around 1890 and the local river name was just a co-incidence.
 His father (George) was also born in Abingdon (in 1846) and was the 7th of 12 children of John Tame , who was born in the village of Marcham near Abingdon in 1806, and his wife Ann Leonard.
 I have recently had a contact from a Descendant of Ann Leonard, so I now know a bit more about that side of the tree.

-Quite a few of my family, including my father and grandfather, seem to have been employed in the brewing trade, both in Abingdon where there were 50 breweries in the early 19th century and Wolverhampton where there were 3 (Wm.
-Butlers Springfield Brewery, Russell's Brewery -taken over in 1927 by Butler's, and Banks's Brewery, still going in year 2003).
+Quite a few of my family, including my father and grandfather, seem to have been employed in the brewing trade, both in Abingdon where there were 50 breweries in the early 19th century and Wolverhampton where there were 3 - Wm.
+Butlers Springfield Brewery, Russell's Brewery, and Banks's Brewery.
+Butlers Wm.
+Butlers Springfield Brewery took over Russell's Brewery in 1927.

 To find out more